priyannu/smart-finance-tracker/README.md

 ### Step 1 — Register
 - On the sidebar, select **Register**
-- Enter a username and password
+- Enter a username and password (min 6 characters)
 - Click **Register**

 ### Step 2 — Login